Mag-ingat Ka Sa... Kulam: Plot

 Mira recalls that their mother was a mangkukulam (witch) and tried to transfer her powers to the twins when they were young.
 Being the braver one, Mira tried to contradict their mother's chants as she did not want to learn about her evil doings and voodoo magic.
 When the twins grew up, Mira decided to run away from home, leaving Maria behind.
 Their mother died soon after.
 Mira attended the burial and thought that Maria had gone insane, claiming she could talk to things that Mira could not see.
 Mira then told her twin that she would bring her with her to Manila.
 It turned out though that Mira would send her to the asylum, leaving Maris heartbroken.
 One night, she stayed up late and did the aforementioned spell so that her and Mira's souls could switch.
 The chant was effective, but when Maria's soul transferred to Mira's body (who was on the way to the asylum to stop Maria from doing any harm to her family) the car got into a horrible accident.
 Maria, who woke up in Mira's body could no longer remember anything while Mira who found herself in Maria's body woke up from the trance already in the asylum.

 In the present, Paul replays the videotape that Mira left for him.
 Mira said that by the time Paul got to watch the video, she would have been dead.
 Paul needs to trap Maria in a circle made of Mira's body's ashes.
 Paul does this but Maria discovers the trick.
 She is then pushed by Sophie into the circle of ash.
 Paul stabbs the "antiguar" with a piece of wood and Maria's soul burns and disappears.
 Mira's soul shows up to Paul and Sophie to bid them farewell.
-It is hinted at the end that Mira's daughter Sophie saw the book that was used for "kulam".
+It is hinted at the end that Sophie saw the book under Maria's influence.
+Implying that Maria will guide her to use for witchcraft.